zyrolasting/racket-koans/README.md

 Use this project if you are just starting out and want isolated exercises to practice taking baby-steps before working on larger projects.

-Test files are named after the topics they cover, and execute in an order based loosely on [The Racket Guide](https://docs.racket-lang.org/guide/).
+Test files are named after the topics they cover.
+When all tests run, the test topic files will execute in an order based loosely on [The Racket Guide](https://docs.racket-lang.org/guide/).

 ## Usage